gregsaun/prusa_i3_bear_upgrade/doc/openbuilds_stores_list.md

    RatRig (EU)
    [www.ratrig.com](http://www.ratrig.com/)

+By purchasing a kit from official distributors you are supporting the development of the Bear project, thank you very much!

 ## Openbuilds distributors (Worldwide)

+Here is a list of stores that sell Openbuilds extrusion (V-Slot) and hardware.
+You will have to purchase all hardware according to the bom (and sometimes you will need to cut to length the extrusion).

 ### Asia
 | Location | Address | Pre-Cut | Comment | Review |